Korea

 If you have older kids, you can also visit National Museum of Korea.
 This museum offers an interactive experience that captivated both adults and kids, providing insight into South Korea’s rich history.

-Day 4: A Day at Myeong Dong
+Day 4: A Day at Myeongdong

 food at Myeong Dong

-Myeongdong Kyoza is a michelin rated restaurant
+Myeongdong Kyoza is a Michelin-rated restaurant.

 Myeongdong is a bustling shopping district in the heart of Seoul that offers a vibrant and exciting experience for families.
 It’s not just a shopping mecca but also a hub of entertainment and street food delights.

-As a family, you can explore the countless shops, from trendy fashion boutiques to quirky K-pop stores, making it a great place for some retail therapy.
+As a family, you can explore the countless shops!
+From trendy fashion boutiques to quirky K-pop stores, making it a great place for some retail therapy.
 The energetic atmosphere, lined with street performers and friendly vendors, ensures that there’s always something to capture your children’s attention.

 Day 5: A Day at Insadong